POCKET GUIDE TO

 ‘SULEIMAN THE MAGNIFICENT’ BUILT ITS FAMOUS CASTLE

-Marmaris is famous for its Ottoman castle which is now home to a museum, but we think one of the most interesting facts about the castle is that it was actually built (or rebuilt from an earlier attempt) by modestly named Suleiman the Magnificent, the longest reigning Sultan of the Ottoman empire.
-It might not be the most humble title in the world, but there’s no denying that Marmaris castle is indeed as magnificent as the man who built it professed to be.
+Marmaris is famous for its Ottoman castle which is now home to a museum, but we think one of the most interesting facts about the castle is that it was actually built (or rebuilt from an earlier attempt) by 'modestly-named' Suleiman the Magnificent, the longest reigning Sultan of the Ottoman empire.
+It might not be the humblest title in the world, but there’s no denying Marmaris Castle is indeed as magnificent as the man who built it professed to be.

 IT’S HOME TO LYCIAN TOMBS

-If you consider yourself a bit of a culture vulture, you'll love the alluring archaeological sites here!
-As well as its famous castle and atmospheric old town, you’ve also got spectacular sites including the intriguing Carian rock tombs – temple-like Lycian tombs cut into the mountainside to create the final resting place of the Kings of Caunos.
+If you consider yourself a bit of a culture vulture, you'll find lots to love at the alluring archaeological sites here!
+As well as its famous castle and atmospheric old town, the region also has spectacular sites including the intriguing Carian rock tombs – temple-like Lycian tombs cut into the mountainside to create the final resting place of the Kings of Caunos.
 While you can’t get up close to these, you can see them perfectly from a boat - so don’t forget your camera, they’re quite a sight!

 IT HAS A VAST NATIONAL PARK

 Beyond the brilliant beaches, cocktail bars and fun tourist attractions, there's a fair share more of Marmaris to see - such as its incredible national park of almost 30 hectares!
-Nature lovers will be in awe over this beautiful greenland that's overflowing with flora and fauna.
-Feel free to hop on a jeep or horse safari too - it's a popular way to see the park in all its glory.
+There are plenty of things to do in Marmaris for nature lovers, who will be in awe over this beautiful greenland overflowing with flora and fauna.
+Feel free to hop on a Jeep or horse safari too - it's a popular way to see the park in all its glory.